MarkusJohansson23/MarkusJohansson23/README.md

 ### Hi there 👋

-- 👜 Current job status: Searching
+- 👜 Current job status: Hired
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://www.linkedin.com/in/markusjohanssson2017/